 There are several puzzles throughout the game which are challenging but completely doable when you use the right approach and all resources are given to you.
 There are hints that will pop up on the screen if you take a particularly long time, which does help.
 However, most of the time you do not need these and there is an overwhelming sense of achievement when you can work out how to progress safely.
 The puzzles remind me of old school Lara Croft in their size and complexity so, if you’re a fan of that kind of gameplay, you will love A Plague Tale.

 The enemies in the world are incredibly interesting.
 You are plunged into a world where England has shown up at France’s gates and the plague has spread like wildfire.
 With this comes the Inquisition.
 They represent fear and believe that what they do, however evil and brutal, is for the greater good.
 A Plague Tale is somewhat dominated by faith and religion and the lengths people will go to in order to fuel their own personal beliefs.
-There are different degrees of the Inquisition from normal soldiers to tanks who wear extremely heavy armour.
+There are different degrees of the Inquisition from normal soldiers to tanks who wear extremely heavy armor.
 However, the world around you will help you defeat every kind of Inquisition soldier or you can merely use the power of stealth to evade them.
 Your other foes will consist of Alchemists who want to get their mitts on Hugo, and the rats which swarm the streets looking for food… and yes… YOU are that food.
 When I say ‘swarm’, I mean SWARM!
-Feeling overwhelmed is half the tense fun of A Plague Tale.
+Feeling overwhelmed is half the tense fun of A Plague Tale: Innocence.

 It’s incredible how emotive the music is and you can only imagine… combined with the environment and story, it’s a real tear-jerker.

 The setting of this story has been so interesting to me and I haven’t played anything like it.
 If you love history and the middle ages then this is for you!
-Although you see a lot of history poured into this world, there are parts that read as an exaggerated tale.
+Although you see a lot of history poured into this world, there are parts that read like an exaggerated tale.
 Which is exactly how the team describes their own game.
 However, it is still enveloped in realism and you will be hooked the whole way through.